BEFORE THE TREE MOVES

 Category Escalation

-High-value pots, garden objects, oversized items, or collector-grade acquisitions may require Intelligence, Authentication, Private Buyer, or Cargo support.
+High-value pots, garden objects, oversized items, or collector-grade acquisitions may require Cultural Asset Intelligence, Authentication & Provenance, Private Buyer, or Cargo support.

 Trust note: A responsible bonsai export review may recommend proceeding, pausing, changing the target, choosing a different seller, consulting a destination broker, or walking away.
 A beautiful tree is not automatically an exportable tree.